bbatsov/metaredux/_posts/2019-04-23-the-curious-case-of-clojure-contrib.md

 [^1]: Usually the wrong idea.
 [^2]: Chas Emerick told me once the only reason he agreed to transfer nREPL to Clojure Contrib was a promise that it can end up as part of Clojure once it stabilizes.
-[^3]: And I'm really partial to Sean Cornfield's opinion he expressed [here](https://github.com/clojure/clojure-site/issues/348#issuecomment-461676330).
+[^3]: And I'm really partial to Sean Corfield's opinion he expressed [here](https://github.com/clojure/clojure-site/issues/348#issuecomment-461676330).